Getting Started#

 Loading Devices#

-In order to connect or reload a device you cna use the following utility functions:
+In order to connect or reload a device you can use the following utility functions:

 # List all available devices